 Posted: 3 January 2019

-1 tsp rapeseed oil (5g)
+1 teaspoon rapeseed oil (5g)

 20g Cheddar cheese

-25g watercress or mixed baby salad leaves
+25g baby spinach or mixed baby salad leaves

-sea salt and freshly ground black pepper
+salt (optional) and freshly ground black pepper